Alluxio/alluxio/docs/en/operation/User-CLI.md

 $ ./bin/alluxio fs distributedLoad /data/today --excluded-locality-file /tmp/localityfile-exclude

 # Conflict cases
-# `--excluded-hosts` have the higher priority then `--hosts`，so host2 will be execluded, only host3 is included.
+# The `--hosts` and `--locality` are `OR` relationship, so host2,host3 and workers in ROCK2,ROCKS3 will be included.
-$ ./bin/alluxio fs distributedLoad /data/today --excluded-hosts host1,host2 --hosts host2,host3
+$ ./bin/alluxio fs distributedLoad /data/today --locality ROCK2,ROCK3 --hosts host2,host3
-# `--excluded-locality` have the higher priority then `--locality`，so workers in ROCK2 will be execluded, only workers in ROCK3 will be included.
+# The `--excluded-hosts` and `--excluded-locality` are `OR` relationship, so host2,host3 and workers in ROCK2,ROCKS3 will be excluded.
-$ ./bin/alluxio fs distributedLoad /data/today --excluded-locality ROCK1,ROCK2 --locality ROCK2,ROCK3
+$ ./bin/alluxio fs distributedLoad /data/today --excluded-hosts host2,host3 --excluded-locality ROCK2,ROCK3
 ```

 See examples for [Tiered Locality Example]({{ '/en/operation/Tiered-Locality.html' | relativize_url }}#Example)